Simeon S. Pennewill: Governor of Delaware

 He then was elected Governor of Delaware by defeating Rowland G. Paynter, the Democratic Party candidate and served one term from January 19, 1909 until January 21, 1913.
 Like his predecessor, Pennewill began his career as an Addicks Republican, but was dedicated to reuniting the party.

 The Delaware General Assembly at this time approved the sale of the Chesapeake and Delaware Canal to the Federal government, and passed the Boulevard Corporation Act, which provided the legal authority for T. Coleman du Pont to begin to build his privately funded highway the length of the state.

 Delaware's antiquated whipping post again received embarrassing national attention.
 Out of state pressure forced Pennewill to reduce the number of lashings given in one sentence, but the pressure seemed to only intensify local opinion in favor of the use of the whipping post.
 He also made a controversial appointment to his elder brother, James Pennewill, the position of Chief Justice of Delaware.
 His brother served until his death 26 years later in 1935.
-It was during Pennewill's term that the DuPont Company lost its antitrust suit and was forced to divest itself of what became the Hercules Powder and Atlas Powder Companies.
+It was during Pennewill's term that DuPont lost its antitrust suit and was forced to divest itself of what became the Hercules Powder and Atlas Powder Companies.